syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Mac.md

 ---
-title: Performing OCR in Mac | Syncfusion
+title: Perform OCR on PDF and image files in Mac | Syncfusion
-description: Learn how to Perform OCR in Mac with easy steps using Syncfusion .NET OCR library.library.
+description: Learn how to perform OCR on scanned PDF documents and images in Mac with different tesseract version using Syncfusion .NET OCR library.
 platform: file-formats
 control: PDF
 documentation: UG
 keywords: Assemblies
 ---

-# How to Perform OCR on a PDF Document Using Mac
+# Perform OCR in Mac

-Optical Character Recognition (OCR) is a technology that converts scanned paper documents from PDF files or images into searchable and editable data.

-The [Syncfusion OCR processor library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) has extended support to OCR process PDF documents and other scanned images in Mac with the help of the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine.
+The [Syncfusion .NET OCR library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) used to extract text from scanned PDFs and images in Mac application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.

-## Steps to perform OCR on a PDF document programmatically
+## Steps to perform OCR on entire PDF document in Mac

 Step 1: Create a new C# ASP.NET Core Web Application project.
 <img src="OCR-Images/mac_step1.png" alt="Mac_step1" width="100%" Height="Auto"/>

 Step 2: Select the Target Framework of your project.
 <img src="OCR-Images/mac_step2.png" alt="Mac_step2" width="100%" Height="Auto"/>